Perth to Albany by Car Key Takeaways

 Old Police Station

 If history interests you, consider having a look at the Old Police Station Museum.
 It is open weekends and Public holidays from 10 am to 2 pm.
-Convict labour was used to build it in 1868, and remained a Police Station until 1908.
+Built by convict labour in 1868, it remained a Police Station until 1908.

 Mount Barker Lookout